klimbeta/klimbeta/docs/guide/Why/AddValue.md

 - Climbers can connect over shared Beta.

-- BetaComp gives the climbing community another event where they can socialize and connect with other climbers.
+- BetaComp gives the Climbing community another event where they can socialize and connect with other Climbers.

 - BetaComp will be translated into many languages.